 Ever since my first SIEF congress in Derry (2008) I have felt greatly inspired by SIEF's activities in building bridges between international colleagues, exchanging ideas and knowledge, and motivating close collaboration.
-SIEF is a vibrant organization.
-It has recently developed quite a few initiatives to move collaboration, education and publications forward, and to promote academic freedom as well as the critical role of scholarship in society.
+SIEF is a vibrant organization that has recently developed quite a few initiatives to move collaboration, education and publications forward and to strengthen SIEF's disciplines internationally.